lilywang2110168/nodeJS_sudoku/README.md

-Instructions on how to access an appropriate compiler/interpreter for your solver.
-Please include a URL and any special installation instructions.
+Instructions on how to access an appropriate compiler/interpreter for the solver:

 1. Install Webstorm(https://www.jetbrains.com/webstorm/)and Node.js (https://nodejs.org)
 2. Open the prject using Webstorm